 Chair of the Interac Corp.
 Board of Directors | Independent Director

+Paul started his education in business at Durham College in Oshawa Ontario and finished his studies at Harvard Business School in Boston Massachusetts.
 Paul has always had an interest in education and the arts.
-He is presently serving or has served as a Director of Durham College Foundation, Ontario University’s Foundation, Director and Board Chair of Kingsway College School and a Director of the Toronto Film Festival.
+He is presently serving or has served as a Director of Durham College Foundation, Ontario Tech University Foundation, Director and Board Chair of Kingsway College School, and a past Director of the Toronto Film Festival.
 He is also a past Director of Women’s College Hospital.